 “A word aptly spoken is like apples of gold in settings of silver.”
 Proverbs 25:11

 1. Play Telephone.
-The more the merrier.
+The more, the merrier.
 This old elementary school game is a delightfully fun way to develop your child’s listening skills.
 This game is perfect for any age.
-Begin with a simpler message for the younger children and gradually increase the size and complexity as they get older.
+Begin with a simple message for the younger children, gradually increasing the size and complexity of the topic as they get older.

 3. Dress for Success.
 Go to the store or any other public place dressed in your Sunday best.
 Notice how you are treated.
-Next go to the same store or a similar location dressed shabbily or inappropriately for the occasion.
-(Ex: to a Mercedes dealership in old jeans and a worn out T-shirt) Notice how differently you are treated.
+Next, go to the same store or a similar location dressed shabbily or inappropriately for the occasion.
+(Ex: to a Mercedes dealership in old jeans and a worn-out T-shirt) Notice how differently you are treated.
 This illustrates that their nonverbal communication has consequences.
-You will want to point out that strange person walking on the street and do a little of what I call “brain washing”.
+You will want to point out that strange person walking on the street and do a little of what I call “brainwashing.”
 Paint them a picture of the consequences of the communication that is sent when people wear skimpy clothes or dress like hoodlums.
 Tell them what their choice of clothes is saying to the average person…to a prospective employer.
 Give them the facts on how this will impact their lives a year…two years…ten years down the line.
-Tell them what could happen tomorrow if someone draws a conclusion based on those clothes that puts them in harms way.
+Tell them what could happen tomorrow if someone draws a conclusion based on those clothes that put them in harm's way.

 4. Talk n Listen.
 Have your child sing Yankee Doodle while another person recites the Pledge of Allegiance.
 See how long they can go without flubbing it up.
-If your child can do this too easily, have each one read from a different book.
+If your child can do this too easily, have each child read from a different book.
 Tell them to each take turns relating what the other had read.
-This helps illustrate that old saying that God gave us two ears and one mouth in order that we listen twice as much as we talk.
+This helps to illustrate that old saying that God gave us two ears and one mouth so that we listen twice as much as we talk.

 5. Um Contest.
 Have your child talk about a familiar topic.
 Any topic.
 For example, his/her favorite activity or book.
-See how long he/she can keep from uttering “um”, “er”, “uh”, “like”, or “ya’ know”.
+See how long he/she can keep from uttering “um,” “er,” “uh,” “like,” or “ya’ know.”
 This develops the child’s confidence as well as eloquence.
-Eliminating these “words” in your child’s vocabulary will cause the him to focus on becoming more articulate and increasing his vocabulary.
+Eliminating these “words” in your child’s vocabulary will cause him to focus on becoming more articulate and increasing his vocabulary.

 6. Feed Me Applesauce.
 Blindfold someone and have that person feed applesauce to another blindfolded person.
 Have a third person who is not blindfolded giving the directions to both parties.
 This teaches students to give directions more effectively.